 By addressing social engineering at multiple levels, organizations can greatly decrease the chance of a skilled social engineer breaching their defenses by psychologically manipulating employees and tricking them into unwittingly helping with the execution of cyber attacks.

-Social engineering is a serious threat to organizations of all sizes and types.
+Social engineering in cybersecurity is a serious threat to organizations of all sizes and types.
 It can open the potential for a costly data breach or devastating ransomware infection.
-To protect themselves against social engineering attacks, organizations must adopt a multipronged security strategy encompassing security policies and guidelines, employee education, and reliable cybersecurity tools.
+To protect themselves against social engineering attacks and find prevention from them, organizations must adopt a multipronged security strategy encompassing security policies and guidelines, employee education, and reliable cybersecurity tools.